emtneutrino/races/README.md

 **`/races unregister`**\
 **`/races start (delay)`**

+If permission is required to spawn vehicles, the following command will be restricted to players who have permission:

+**`/races spawn (name)`**

-If the server limits who can create tracks and register races, players will need to request permission.
-Type **`/races request`** to request permission.
+If permission is required to edit tracks, register races and spawn vehicles, players who wish to do these tasks will need to request permission.
+Type **`/races request edit`** to request permission to edit tracks.
+Type **`/races request register`** to request permission to register races.
+Type **`/races request spawn`** to request permission to spawn vehicles.
 The server administrator will then approve or deny the request and the player will be notified.

 Type **`/races edit`** until you see the message 'Editing started' to start editing waypoints.
 Once you are finished, type **`/races edit`** until you see the message 'Editing stopped' to stop editing.
 You cannot edit waypoints if you are joined to a race.
 Leave the race or finish it first.